ThermoWorks Signals Review & Testing

 When choosing between various thermometers and probes, remember that thermocouples are not necessarily better than thermistors.
 Yes, they are more sensitive and faster – but only slightly.
 And you don’t need that speed and accuracy for slow-cooking.
 If the probe is firmly planted in the middle of the roast, the temperature rises slowly enough that the extra second or even fractions of a second more the thermistor takes, don’t even matter.

 The cables are just under 4 feet long, a length we find comfortable while also still manageable.
 But a word of warning: while the metal probes themselves can handle some very high temperatures, the plastic connectors where the probes meet the cables aren’t as resistant.
-ThermoWorks rates the connectors safe up to 700°F; we melted two connectors right around 700°F after 2 minutes.
+ThermoWorks rates the gray connectors safe up to 644°F and the cables themselves are rated at 700°F; we melted two connectors right around 700°F after 2 minutes.
 So, you don’t want to leave the probes in when searing, just in case dripping fat causes the coals to flare up and spike heat to 600°F+.

 The Signals connects to the standard ThermoWorks app, which is free to download.
 If you’ve used it for any of their other devices, you know how straightforward and easy-to-use it is.
 Probe temperatures are displayed nice and big up front-and-center.
 You can easily set alarms and alerts and customize the probe names.
 And cooking graphs and session notes are quick to access and export.

 ThermoWorks even lets you customize the temperature refresh rate, choosing between 10, 20, 30 or 60-second intervals.
 We love this, and it’s something most WiFi thermometers are sorely lacking, stuck at 1-minute intervals or needing to be manually refreshed in the app.
 Signals is on top of things and even tells you when it last refreshed down to the second.